 We encourage all of our graduates to continuously develop their knowledge and education via our “We Do Science” Podcast and by attending our CPD short courses, seminars and events.
 We also encourage our graduates to consider undertaking a research degree, if they do not already possess one (many of our students already have post graduate degrees), to further enhance their credentials and to enhance their skills in undertaking and critically assessing and writing up research.
 Obtaining an MSc is also necessary to achieve professional registration in the UK with SENr and the AfN as a registered Sport and Exercise Nutritionist.

-The Diploma in Performance Nutrition is a post graduate level (90 credits at L9 / M Level in the UK) professional education program that has been designed to satisfy professional body registration competencies in a number of professional bodies (currently SENr and AfN) in their requirements for post graduate level education.
+The IOPN Diploma in Performance Nutrition is a post graduate level (90 credits at L9 / M Level in the UK) professional education program that has been designed to satisfy professional body registration competencies in a number of professional bodies (currently SENr and AfN) in their requirements for post graduate level education.
 As such many universities will consider an application from an IOPN graduate for entry onto their MSc degree program.
-Please note that if you already have an MSc in a related area, such as Sport Science, Exercise Physiology, Nutrition, Dietetics, or Strength and Conditioning, then the successful completion of the Diploma in Performance Nutrition will enable you to apply for professional graduate registration with the UK Sport and Exercise Nutrition Register (see our Pathways to SENr PDF download).
+Please note that if you already have an MSc in a related area, such as Sport Science, Exercise Physiology, Nutrition, Dietetics, or Strength and Conditioning, then the successful completion of the IOPN Diploma in Performance Nutrition will already enable you to apply for professional graduate registration with the UK Sport and Exercise Nutrition Register (see our Pathways to SENr PDF download).